aboutcode-org/scancode-workbench/docs/source/ui-reference/dependency-info-dashboard.rst

 - Total number of Dependencies detected

 - Summary table
-    - Dependencies per Scope (Runtime, Optional, Resolved) for each Package Type
+    - Dependencies per Scope (Runtime, Optional, Pinned) for each Package Type

 - Pie charts
     - Dependencies for each Package type